Modern x-ray diffraction (XRD) is very often performed using two-dimensional, or "area"

 detectors--the solid state equivalent of film.
 Commonly used technologies include CCD detectors

-(usually with some kind of x-ray fluorescent screen), image plates, or wire detectors.
+(usually with some kind of x-ray fluorescent screen), other solid state technologies, image plates, or wire detectors.
 These are

 generally supplied by the vendor with built-in software that collects the data and performs some